 DAAFF Executive Director

-From 2005 to 2010 Claire worked various roles at Maningrida Arts & Culture (Arts Administrator, Assistant Director and Director) and also was the business developer for the Territory and National award winning “Arnhem Land Eco Cultural Tours”.
-It 2007, Claire was also tasked with the development and delivery of the 1st Darwin Aboriginal Art Fair – it was a concept that had been born from the Museum and Art Gallery of the Northern Territory, and give to Maningrida to bring to life!
+From 2005 -2010 Claire worked various roles at Maningrida Arts & Culture (Arts Administrator, Assistant Director and Acting Director) and also was the business developer for the Territory and national award winning “Arnhem Land Eco Cultural Tours”.
+It 2007, Claire developed and delivered the 1st Darwin Aboriginal Art Fair through her role at the Art Centre.
 From 2010-2012 Claire managed the Babbarra Women’s Centre which involved the development of 7 micro businesses that supported the employment of Indigenous women.
-One of these businesses was a flourishing textile design workshop, Babbarra Designs.
+One of these businesses was the flourishing textile design workshop, Babbarra Designs.

-Claire has been responsible for the growth and development of DAAFF and its major annual events including an art fair and fashion show.
-She has also increased the DAAFF membership to include 68 Aboriginal and Torres Strait Islander Art Centres and peak bodies from across Australia
+Claire has been responsible for the growth and development of DAAFF and its major annual events including an art fair, fashion show, and in 2020, the inaugural National Indigenous Fashion Awards.
+She is responsible for growing the Foundation which proudly supports a membership of 70 Aboriginal and Torres Strait Islander Art Centres and peak bodies from across Australia.